 - Other departmental staff, as appropriate

-A Department Representative is a student representative recruited by the College, Students' Union and each academic department to serve for one academic year, acting as a point of liaison between the student body within their Department, the Students' Union and the College's Professional Services.
+Departmental Student Coordinators are student representatives recruited by the College, Students' Union, and each academic department to serve for one academic year.
+They act as a point of liaison between the student body within their Department, the Students' Union and the College's Professional Services.

-In each academic department there shall normally be a minimum of two undergraduate Department Representatives and one postgraduate Coordinator, with additional Coordinators being appointed where this is necessary to achieve an appropriate level of representation in larger departments.
-Department Representatives receive training, a job description and handbook, as well as remuneration in the form of a bursary.
+In each academic department, there shall normally be a minimum of two undergraduate and one postgraduate Departmental Student Coordinators.
+Numbers may vary, however, according to the size of the department.
+Departmental Student Coordinators receive training, a job description, workload model and handbook, as well as remuneration in the form of a bursary.

-The Students' Union keep Department Representatives informed and up to date with developments on a regular basis, and hold a database of appointed Department Representatives.
-Representatives are required to keep in contact with students and staff in their department, as well as with the Students’ Union and the College's Quality Office.
-The Students' Union ensures that Department Representatives are fully supported in their roles through close contact, training sessions and regular catch-ups.
+The Students' Union keeps Departmental Student Coordinators informed and up to date with developments on a regular basis and hold a database of appointed Departmental Student Coordinators.
+Departmental Student Coordinators are required to keep in contact with students and staff in their department, as well as with the Students’ Union and the College's Student Engagement team.
+They should act to support Programme Representatives and lead the organisation and delivery of Programme Representative meetings.
+The Students' Union ensures that Departmental Student Coordinators are fully supported in their roles through close contact, training sessions and regular catch-ups.

-Department Representatives work closely with Programme Representatives in their department to ensure that the wider student voice is captured at the programme level.
-Department Representatives are required to produce reports on departmental student feedback, promote student satisfaction surveys, attend departmental meetings (e.g. Staff/Student Forum and Departmental Board) and participate in an annual project.
+Departmental Student Coordinators work closely with Programme Representatives in their department to ensure that the wider student voice is captured at the programme level.
+Departmental Student Coordinators are required to produce reports on departmental student feedback, promote student satisfaction surveys, attend departmental meetings (e.g. Staff/Student Forum and Departmental Board), organised Programme Representative meetings, and share minutes from Programme Representative meetings on the Department's VLE pages.

-Departments may invite all students to the Staff/Student Forum, or they may restrict membership to Programme Representatives, Department Representatives and Accessibility and Inclusion Representatives.
+Departments may invite all students to the Staff/Student Forum, or they may restrict membership to Programme Representatives and Departmental Student Coordinators.
 Normally two Programme Representatives are recruited for each level of a programme.
-Departments provide names of Programme Representatives within their department to the Students’ Union, who provide training on the responsibilities of the role.
+Departments provide names of Programme Representatives within their department to the Students’ Union, who provide online training on the responsibilities of the role.